Learning Hub Schools & Childcare

 cotton or wool.

-• The clothing industry is a major contributor to climate change and pollution.
-Shop second-hand and consignment stores or choose hand-me-downs when possible.
+• Shop second-hand and consignment stores or choose hand-me-downs when possible.

 • Avoid clothes with stain-resistant, wrinkle-free, or odor-fighting features.